Powerlearnproject/se-day1-assignment-logannkirote/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt:

+"Write about environmental issues."

+Improved Prompt:

+"Write a 500-word essay discussing the effects of plastic pollution on marine life, focusing on its impact on species diversity and the food chain.
+Provide two real-world examples and suggest one potential solution."

+Why the Improved Prompt Is More Effective:

+Clarity: The vague prompt does not specify what aspect of environmental issues to focus on, leaving the writer unsure where to start.
+The improved prompt clearly defines the topic  and its specific context.

+Specificity: By mentioning "species diversity," "the food chain," and "two real-world examples," the improved prompt provides concrete guidelines that help narrow down the scope, making it easier to deliver relevant and targeted information.

+Conciseness: The improved prompt avoids unnecessary words while still covering all the important details, allowing the writer to focus directly on the task without confusion.